troychaplin/wp-monorepo-manager/README.md

-# WordPress Monorepo
+# WordPress Monorepo Manager

-This monorepo contains the WordPress theme and custom blocks plugin for International Documents Canada, using Turbo for build orchestration and npm workspaces for package management.
+A modern WordPress development setup using a monorepo architecture with Turbo for build orchestration and npm workspaces for package management.
+This project provides a structured approach to developing custom WordPress themes and plugins with modern tooling and best practices.

 ## Prerequisites